Coronavirus Updates for CFDT and SDU Patients: Preparing for Your Visit

 For your safety and the safety of your unborn baby, all patients scheduled to be admitted to the Garbose Family Special Delivery Unit will be tested for COVID-19.
 This will allow our team to ensure we take the proper precautions in caring for you and your family, as well as keep our staff safe.

-Based on CDC recommendations for the public, CHOP now asks that all parents/caregivers visiting a CHOP facility and children over 2 years old wear a mask over their mouths and noses as an extra layer of protection.
-Our patient and their healthy adult support person in the CFDT and SDU will be provided with a disposable mask along with a storage bag and instructions.
+Based on CDC recommendations for the public, CHOP asks that all visitors wear a mask over their mouth and nose as an extra layer of protection.
+You and your healthy adult support person will be provided with a disposable mask along with a storage bag and instructions.
 We appreciate your support in wearing a mask to help keep everyone safe.

 Support resources and services